Randy Tomlin: Back to the minor leagues

 Tomlin did not pitch in 1995.
 On January 17, 1996, Tomlin signed a minor league contract with the Boston Red Sox that included an invitation to spring training.
 He failed to make the team and pitched for the Triple-A Pawtucket Red Sox of the International League, losing two games and posting an 8.31 ERA in five games (two starts).
 Tomlin also made six relief appearances for the Nashua Hawks of the independent North Atlantic League; though his record was 0–1, his ERA was 1.42.
 In 1997, he made 16 appearances (15 starts) for the Duluth-Superior Dukes of the independent Northern League, posting a 3–10 record, a 6.31 ERA, 59 strikeouts, 29 walks, and 107 hits allowed in 77 innings.
-The 10 losses tied for the league lead with Steve Renko, Jr.
+The 10 losses tied for the league lead with Steve Renko Jr.

 Career statistics, pitching style

-During his major league career, Tomlin had a 30-31 in 94 career starts with 297 strikeouts.
+During his major league career, Tomlin had a 30–31 record in 94 career starts with 297 strikeouts.
 He posted a 3.43 ERA, allowing 590 hits and walking 133 in 580 1/3 innings.
 The Associated Press called him "the ultimate Met killer" because of his success against that team; he won all nine of his decisions against New York.

 Tomlin was not a power pitcher, relying on full use of the strike zone to get batters out.
 In a 2008 interview with The Washington Times, he described his pitching style: "I mainly tried to get ground balls.
 I threw a fastball that moved a lot and I had a big curveball and a sweeper - more of a slider - and a change-up.
 I mixed my pitches.
 I didn't throw overly hard; when I tried to throw hard my ball straightened out, so I had to throw strikes and change speeds.
 That's the name of the game - throwing the ball over the plate and changing speeds - that's how you get guys out ... if you're not blessed with being able to throw 95."

 Coaching career

 After his season with Duluth-Superior, Tomlin became the pitching coach at Liberty University from 1997 through 2006.
-Then, he served as a minor league pitching coach in the Washington Nationals system, first for the Single-A Potomac Nationals (2007-08) and then for Double-A Harrisburg (2009-11).
+Then, he served as a minor league pitching coach in the Washington Nationals system, first for the Single-A Potomac Nationals (2007–08) and then for Double-A Harrisburg (2009–11).
 After the 2011 season, he became the head coach at Liberty Christian Academy in Lynchburg, Virginia, a position that enabled him to spend more time with his family.
+In March 2024, Tomlin was named coach of the Charlottesville Tom Sox, a member of the collegiate summer baseball Valley League.

 Personal life

 While Tomlin was pitching for Watertown, he met Janet Belch, whom he would marry in 1990.
 They have three children: son Coy, daughter Ellison, and son Quade.
 In 2020, Quade was signed by the Nationals as an undrafted free agent.
-Though not raised in a religious family, Tomlin became a born-again Christian while attending Liberty University.
+Though raised attending a Presbyterian church, Tomlin became a born-again Christian while attending Liberty University.